soniclab/prefuse-modified/README.md

 prefuse-modified
 ================

-A modified prefuse library used in C-IKNOW Visualizer
+A modified prefuse library used in C-IKNOW Visualizer (developer: Jinling Li) This project is discontinued and just to keep the legacy code only.